BIO

 CONTRIBUTION

-Much of Albarracín’s research has had health implications and her experimental work has been a key input to public health strategies to prevent risk behaviors that bear in mind environmental influence.
-For nearly two decades, she has received funding from the National Institutes of Health to apply her theoretical findings to the fight against disease in the areas of HIV, smoking and lifestyle change.
-Examining AIDS prevention campaigns, she concluded that persuasive messages increased people’s knowledge about HIV, but did not lead to behavioral change.
-Her studies have also found that although fear-based messaging is more effective, a better course is to try to dissuade people from risk behaviors while promoting healthier options.
+For Albarracín, attitude theory is also useful to prioritise which kind of disinformation to deal with, intervening first where it has a direct negative effect. her experimental work has been a key input to public health strategies to prevent risk behaviors that bear in mind environmental influence.
+She has also shown that although fear-based messaging is more effective, a better course is to try to dissuade people from risk behaviors while promoting healthier options.